WatForm/dashplus/CodingStandards.md

 * use public attributes for any attributes that is get/set only (rather than get/set methods)
 * all attributes of AST nodes should be final
+* AST fields that are List should use Collections.Unmodifiable

 ## Abbreviations